AxelFurlanF/amperion_task/README.md

 - Jupyter for the notebook
 - Unit testing with `unittest`
 - Postgres 16
+- Github Actions for CI/CD
+- `flake8` for linting

 I also assume that the following phrase: